Key Hierarchy

 How It Works

-r and blinds their viewing public key: blindedKey = viewingPubKeySender * r.
-This goes onchain and ensures transactions from the same sender can’t be linked.
+r and blinds their viewing public key.
+The X-coordinate of the resulting point, (viewingPubKeySender * r).x, goes onchain (the recipient reconstructs the Y-coordinate from the curve equation).
+This blinding ensures transactions from the same sender can’t be linked.

-2. Derive encryption keys — The sender performs ECDH with the TEE’s public key and the recipient’s viewing public key (both scaled by r), then derives two symmetric keys via HKDF.
+2. Derive encryption keys.
+The sender performs ECDH with the TEE’s public key and the recipient’s viewing public key (both scaled by r), then derives two symmetric keys via HKDF.

-3. Encrypt — The sender generates a random ephemeral key (EphTxEncKey) and encrypts the payload with AES-256-GCM.
+3. Encrypt.
+The sender generates a random ephemeral key (EphTxEncKey) and encrypts the payload with AES-256-GCM.

-4. Wrap — The ephemeral key is XOR’d with each derived key, producing two wrap keys: one for the TEE, one for the recipient.
+4. Wrap.
+The ephemeral key is XOR’d with each derived key, producing two wrap keys: one for the TEE, one for the recipient.

-5. Publish — The blinded key, both wrap keys, and the ciphertext go onchain.
+5. Publish.
+The blinded key, both wrap keys, and the ciphertext go onchain.

 How Decryption Works